 If you do happen to be friends with a military family, make sure you help out if and when some practical help or morale boosting is required.
-For example, if a spouse is away on deployment and the other partner has to keep an appointment, you could offer to babysit?
+For example, the couple might be going through a rough patch and are heading to military divorce, then you could help them find a competent lawyer.
+Or, if a spouse is away on deployment and the other partner has to keep an appointment, you could offer to babysit?
 You could also invite the family over for a drink or make an evening of it by having some dinner and arranging some entertainment for the children while the adults enjoy a drink and a chat.

 Making sure that such families do not feel isolated and that they are still part of a community with supportive friends around them is vital.
 If applicable to the family’s circumstances you could also encourage them to get help from the government or another support service that can help.
 Remember, even small things that you do can make a big difference to families under stress.